OrdnanceSurvey/OS-Vector-Tile-API-Stylesheets/README.md

 # OS Vector Tile API Stylesheets
 Cartographic stylesheets for use with [OS Vector Tile API](https://osdatahub.os.uk/docs/vts/overview) which is available from the [OS Data Hub](https://osdatahub.os.uk/).

+As OS Vector Tile API is available in two projections, EPSG:27700 and EPSG:3857, which have different zoom levels, we provide a seperate stylesheet for both.

+## Getting started
 [This code example](https://labs.os.uk/public/os-data-hub-examples/os-vector-tile-api/vts-example-custom-style) will help you integrate these stylesheets into your application with options for Mapbox GL JS, Leaflet and ArcGIS API for JavaScript.

-As OS Vector Tile API is available in two projections, EPSG:27700 and EPSG:3857, which have different zoom levels, we provide a seperate stylesheet for both.

 ## Styles